-If you violate the unlawful possession of a firearm law because you are a felon (reason 1 on the list above), the penalty is a minimum sentence of 1 year in prison and a maximum sentence of 10 years in prison, plus a fine of up to $25,000.
+Suppose you violate the unlawful possession of a firearm law because you are a felon (reason one on the list above).
+In that case, the penalty is a minimum sentence of 1 year and a maximum sentence of 10 years, plus a fine of $25,000.
 If you have a prior conviction for a crime of violence (defined by DC Code §23-1331(4)), the penalty goes up, resulting in a minimum sentence of 3 years in prison and a maximum sentence of 15 years in prison, plus a fine of up to $37,500.

-If you violate the unlawful possession of a firearm law for the other listed reasons (reasons 2-5 on the list above), the penalty is a minimum sentence of 2 years in prison and a maximum sentence of 10 years in prison, plus a fine of up to $25,000.
+Suppose you violate the unlawful possession of a firearm law for the other listed reasons (reasons 2-5 on the list above).
+In that case, the penalty is a minimum sentence of 2 years and a maximum sentence of 10 years, plus a fine of $25,000.

-Concealed carry is, as the name would suggest, the practice of carrying a concealed weapon on one’s person.
-In line with its harsh stance on gun control, the DC laws on concealed carry are especially strict, making it easy to get in trouble on this issue in the District of Columbia.
+As the name would suggest, concealed carry is the practice of carrying a concealed weapon on one person.
+In line with its harsh stance on gun control, the DC laws on concealed carry are stringent, making it easy to get in trouble on this issue in the District of Columbia.

-One mistake people often make is assuming that, as long as they have a license for concealed carry from their home state, they will be fine bringing their gun into DC.
-This is a wrong assumption.
+One mistake people often make is that as long as they have a license for concealed carry from their home state, they will be fine bringing their gun into DC.
+This assumption is flawed.
 DC does not honor concealed carry licenses issued by any other state.

 That means if you have a license for concealed carry from another state, you are still required to apply for and receive a concealed carry license from the DC Chief of Police before you are legally allowed to carry a gun upon your person.